wootzapp/wootz-browser/src/docs/android_dynamic_feature_modules.md

 }
 ```

-You may also have to add `java` as a dependency of `chrome_test_java` if you want
+You may also have to add `java` as a dependency of
+`//chrome/android/javatests/chrome_test_java_org.chromium.chrome.browser.foo`
-to call into Foo from test code.
+if you want to call into Foo from test code.

 [play-core-local-testing]: https://developer.android.com/guide/playcore/feature-delivery/on-demand#local-testing